(In praise of the scenic route)

-Ultimately, it is guided by the conviction that our brains, minds and bodies must work in synchrony with each other.
-I searched over the last decade for ways of marrying the two worlds of physical and mental healthcare in a way that makes intuitive sense.
+Ultimately, it is guided by a conviction that brains, minds and bodies work in synchrony with each other.
+I have delighted in reuniting the worlds of physical and mental healthcare in a way that makes intuitive sense.

 When the trail running bug bit me a few years ago I decided to combine talk therapy with this most basic form of physical activity - an intuitive integration of the therapy space with our lives and our relationships.